dakshub/spacestagram/README.md

 Using localStorage to save likes if the user leaves or reloads the page.

-### Like button animation

-### Responsive web design

-See it in the demo!
+In addition, the like action is animated and the application has Responsive web design!

 ## Run project locally

 1. Get a free API key from https://api.nasa.gov
-2. Clone this repository using `git clone`
+2. Clone this repository using `git clone https://github.com/dakshub/spacestagram.git`
-3. Create a `.env` file in the base directory and create a variable named `REACT_APP_API_URL=https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?earth_date=2015-6-30&api_key=key` where `key` is your `api_key` from step 1
+3. Create an `.env` file in the base directory and a variable named `REACT_APP_API_URL=https://api.nasa.gov/mars-photos/api/v1/rovers/curiosity/photos?earth_date=2015-6-30&api_key=key` where `key` is your `api_key` from step 1
 4. Run `npm start` and the application should be available on `localhost:3000`

 ## Future enhancements

 I would start off by adding tests to make the code more robust.
-Filtering API results would be helpful.
+Filtering API results and storing them to reduce API calls would be really helpful.
 LocalStorage is not scalable, so I'll create a database and link it with backend service to store user likes.